-When first launched back in 1964, MRP was a brilliant innovation.
-For the first time ever, companies started using computer technology to understand what they needed to manufacture and purchase to be able to meet real customer demand.
-The introduction of MRP was a real breakthrough and will always remain an important milestone in material planning.
+When first introduced back in 1964, Material Requirements Planning (MRP) was a game-changer.
+For the first time, companies were using computer technology to understand what they needed to buy and produce to meet customer demand.
+It was a real breakthrough and will always remain an important milestone in the history of supply chain planning.

-With a proper MRP setup, many companies went from guesswork to having a structured approach to planning.
-Production and material planners could easily see when they needed to start a production order or buy a component to deliver in time, and MRP would give a notification if something seemed to be late.
-For companies that quickly adopted these features, it was a breakthrough and a major competitive advantage.
+The advent of MRP allowed companies to implement a much more structured approach to planning.
+Planners could easily see when they needed to buy materials and start production to ensure on-time delivery.
+MRP would also give a notification if something seemed to be late.
+It was a real breakthrough for the early adopters and offered a competitive edge.

-The introduction of MRP II also created a structured approach for long-term planning.
-Companies started to forecast future sales and tried to analyze what that would mean for their business.
-This has really helped companies to adjust their capacity early to better meet market need.
-But even today it is a very time-consuming, iterative process and it is extremely difficult to get an overview and analyze the consequences of different scenarios.
+The emergence of MRP II and ERP solutions in the 1980s offered a new approach to long-term planning.
+Companies started to forecast future sales and tried to analyze the impact on capacity requirements.
+But even today, it’s a very time-consuming, iterative process, and it is hard to explore the consequences of different planning decisions and scenarios.

-Although it was a significant innovation in its time, many companies struggled (and still do!) to make good use of MRP.
-There are a number reasons for this, but let me give you some examples:
+Although a significant innovation of its time, many companies struggled (and still do!) to make good use of MRP.
+There are several reasons for this, but let me give you some examples:

-- Basic Data – The old saying, ‘garbage in, garbage out’ applies here.
-Successful MRP requires accurate data for product structures, inventory levels and lead times.
-While many companies have adopted a structured approach for this, just as many have not.
-This is most likely because the benefits of MRP are not sufficient to drive business to be rigorous about the integrity of this data.
+- Data Quality – The old saying, ‘garbage in, garbage out’ applies here.
+MRP requires accurate data for product structures, inventory levels, and lead times.
+Many companies have adopted a structured data management approach, but just as many haven’t.
+The benefits are often not significant enough for businesses to prioritize data integrity.

-- Static data – MRP suffers from the fact that some assumptions need to be made.
-One example is related to the fixed lead time of manufacturing.
-Many companies have spent years or even decades trying to pinpoint the right lead time, when in fact there is no such thing.
-A lead time will always be dependent on the current load and the availability of key resources.
-Similar problems can be seen with static product structures, sourcing rules, costing model etc.
+- Static data – MRP plans suffer from some assumptions.
+One example is fixed lead times for manufacturing.
+Many companies have spent years, or even decades, trying to determine correct lead times when there is no such thing.
+Lead times will always depend on the current plant load and availability of resources.
+Similar problems arise from using static product structures, sourcing rules, costing models, etc.

-- Revenues and Costs – MRP systems do not consider the profit picture associated with delivering a particular order, meaning a planner can spend valuable time and effort on less profitable orders/customers that bring no revenue to the company.
+- Revenues and Costs – MRP systems do not consider the profit associated with delivering a particular order.
+Planners risk spending valuable time on less profitable customers and orders.

-- Priorities – Market leaders analyze their customer base and often have different strategies for different kinds of customers and products.
-Standard MRP does not provide a system for supporting this business strategy.
+- Priorities – Market leaders analyze their customer base and product portfolio to determine the most profitable service levels.
+Standard MRP does not provide adequate support for this.

-For companies that seek to plan accurately and holistically, and with a view to overall profit, the alternative is Supply Chain Optimization.
-As a mathematical concept, optimization has been around for many years, however, it’s only recently that the technology has been made available in a way that’s accessible for business.
+For companies that seek to plan holistically with a view to overall profit, the alternative is Supply Chain Optimization.
+As a mathematical concept, optimization has been around since the 1950s.
+However, it’s only recently that the technology has been made available for mainstream business.

-The ahead-of-the-curve businesses who are adopting optimization as their planning solution are describing the switch as a “no-brainer”.
-Why should a modern company use a planning concept from 1964 – one which doesn’t even meet all their business needs at that?
+Ahead-of-the-curve businesses that have adopted optimization as their planning solution describe the switch as a “no-brainer”.
+Why should a progressive company use a planning concept from 1964 – one that doesn’t even meet their basic business needs?
 The answer is simple – they shouldn’t.